-It’s far easier nowadays to be eating an ethical diet but how many of us think more deeply about the product we use everyday?
+In a world where more and more of us are thinking more about the impact, our choices have on the environment, how many of us think more deeply about the beauty products we use everyday?
 Thankfully, more and more makeup and beauty brands are cruelty-free as well as having programs that give back to the communities they buy from.
+Makeup artist Laura Devides says ethical makeup is one her favourite subjects to talk about.
 It can be daunting trying to navigate the world of ethical beauty online and know which brands have trusted, worth-it products that actually do what they say.
-Happily, yours-truly has compiled a list of the top 5 ethical beauty brands.
+Happily, with the help of some experts, we have compiled a list of the top ethical beauty brands.

 1. Urban Decay.